It's Hard to Get Close to God

 (Before proceeding, it may be helpful to read Getting the Group Out of Us.)

-How can you begin healing spiritually when you have messages inside your head that are untrue?
+How can you begin healing spiritually and emotionally when you have messages inside your head that are untrue?
 It's hard to separate God's love and acceptance from what you feel is His anger and displeasure, let alone comprehend how you could ever come to love Him.
 That false "god" of the group is so hard to get rid of.
-But in time it is possible to replace the lies with the truth and to see the true God manifested through the exceeding kindness, love, grace and complete forgiveness shown through the Lord Jesus.
+But in time it is possible to replace the lies with the truth and to see how God has revealed the exceeding kindness, love, grace and complete forgiveness, when He manifested Himself through the Lord Jesus.
 You don't have to "study the Bible," or do certain works, in order to win His favor.
-The first thing that is needful is to rest, realizing He understands all you've been through, and that you need time to heal.
+The first thing that is needful after exiting is to rest, realizing He understands all you've been through, and that you need time to heal.

-Grace is despised in abusive, exploitive, high demand groups.
-(Read how Herbert Armstrong likewise despised grace and talked about how it was "license to sin.")
-In fact, nothing was known about the grace that is greater than all our sin; the grace that has a transforming power and which is freely bestowed; the grace that can set us free from unfounded fears.
-Grace and truth came by Jesus Christ.
-(John 1:17) So how do we understand those words?
-Grace means "unmerited favor."
+Grace is despised in abusive high demand groups.
+It's even been called as "license to sin."
+But that is not the definition of grace.
+Grace is unmerited favor.
 We don't receive it by doing any kind of work or ritual, or by being in a certain church.
 It's not based on fear.
-It's based on knowing His comforting promises which will never fail.
+It's based on knowing God's comforting promises which never fail.
 But you've had much fear placed in your mind.
 Why?
 To keep you from leaving the group; to keep you in bondage and darkness.
 It is this fear and dread that oppressed you.
 It will take much time to sort through all the lies and to understand what has happened and to know it's not your fault.

-Everything that we can know of the true God is what has been shown us in Jesus, who brings us face to face with the true God.
+Everything that we can know of God (not the one taught in the group) is what has been shown us in Jesus, who brings us face to face with the true God of love.
 The Bible reveals that Jesus is known by over 100 different names and titles.
 (Read some of them on our site.)
-Only the Lord Jesus Christ, through His Holy Spirit, the Comforter, can open up our minds and begin to show us the truth about the goodness, mercy, forgiveness, and unconditional love and acceptance of God towards us.
+Only the Lord Jesus Christ, through His Holy Spirit, the Comforter, can open up our minds and begin to show us the truth about the goodness, mercy, forgiveness, and unconditional love and acceptance God has towards us.

 Through Jesus' death on the cross, God demonstrated once and for all how much He loved us.
 There is no greater, nor deeper love than this.
-When we place our faith in Him as our personal Savior, He will at that moment give us eternal life, which can never be taken away, and clothe us with His righteousness.
+When we place our faith in Him as our personal Savior, He will at that moment give us the Holy Spirit and eternal life, which can never be taken away.
 Jesus saves to the uttermost--and that means eternally.
 It is possible to have a closeness with Him without fear or terror of punishment.
 He has made us "accepted in the Beloved" (Ephesians 1:6) and we have assurance of salvation (I John 5:13).
 This is not based on our feelings (which have undergone much manipulation), but on His sure promises.

 "And we know that the Son of God is come, and hath given us an understanding, that we may know him that is true, and we are in him that is true, even in his Son Jesus Christ.
 This is the true God, and eternal life."
 (I John 5:20)

-Remember when Jesus was transfigured in His glory with Moses and Elijah (Luke 9:28-31), and how that afterwards Peter wanted to build three tabernacles, one for Jesus, one for Moses and one for Elijah?
-What did the voice from heaven say?
+Remember when Jesus was transfigured in His glory with Moses and Elijah (Luke 9:28-31) and how that afterwards Peter wanted to build three tabernacles, one for Jesus, one for Moses and one for Elijah?
+What did the voice they heard from heaven say?

 "This is my beloved son, hear ye him."
 Then when they looked up, they saw no man, only Jesus (Matthew 17:8).